 Councils of unit owners have the power to adopt and amend budgets for revenue, expenditures, and reserves and collect assessments for common expenses from unit owners.
 Section 11-109.
-The level of reserves is required to be included in the annual budget; however, there is not a required level of reserve funding.
+The level of reserves is required to be included in the annual budget; and shall be funded in the amount recommended in the most recent reserve study completed.
+If the most recent reserve study was an initial reserve study, the governing board shall, within 3 fiscal years following the fiscal year in which the initial reserve study was completed, attain the annual reserve funding level recommended in the initial reserve study.
 Section 11-109.2.
 Resale certificate must contain the current operating budget of the condominium including details concerning the reserve fund for repair and replacement and its intended use, or a statement that there is no reserve fund.
 Section 11-135.